Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 Let us pray…

-Today’s lesson is primary focused on the account of Philip and the Ethiopian Eunuch found in Acts 8:26-40 (ESV):
+Today’s lesson is primarily focused on the account of Philip and the Ethiopian Eunuch found in Acts 8:26-40 (ESV):

 Acts 8:26-40 (ESV) Philip and the Ethiopian Eunuch